usync-farmtech/home_assistant_frontend/gallery/src/pages/brand/logo.markdown

 # Design

-At the core of the Home Assistant logomark is the Blue House with Antenna, the three most recognizable and distinct features of the previous logo throughout the past decade.
+At the core of the Usync Assistant logomark is the Blue House with Antenna, the three most recognizable and distinct features of the previous logo throughout the past decade.

 ### Blue